shrikantkalar023/learning-React-Native/README.md

 1. **Safe Area View**: used to make sure that the content is not hidden by the notch or the home indicator.
 View, Safe Area View are like divs in HTML.

-2. **Image**: require fn to load local images & uri, width, height to load imgs from the web.
+2. **Image**: require fn to load local images & uri, width, height to load imgs from the web. **ImageBackground** can be used to set a background image.

 3. **Touchable**: to make components clickable. _TouchableNativeFeedback_ is only for Android.